Distribution of flow aid, anti-caking aid, pouring aid into powder by mixing

 The Jenike shear method is a professional method for measuring flow properties when powders are in multi-axial stress states (silo technology).

-Binding mechanisms within particle clusters
+Binding mechanisms within particle collectives

 If we look at a particle cluster, then gravity first affects each individual particle.
 In the lower layers, these compaction forces are subsumed according to the height of the bulk material.
 At the same time, the particles develop adhesion forces with each other.
 These are van der Waals forces and electrostatic interactions.
 These interparticulate forces dominate over the shear force when the particles become very small.
 Also, the presence of moisture increases the effect of interparticular forces.

-Size of particles and dust content
+Particle size and dust content

 The more particles are in contact with each other, the greater the interparticulate forces.
 The adhesive forces increase more and more the finer a bulk material is dispersed.
 This correlation is significant.
 This is because the number of particle contacts is inversely proportional to the square of the particle size.

 If the ambient air has a relative humidity of 50% or more, then hydrophilic powder particles can accumulate water.
 This is done in the form of single and multimolecular adsorption layers.
 When these adsorption layers of several particles (point by point) touch each other, capillary condensation occurs.
 The water forms liquid bridges and can cause particularly large adhesive forces between the particles.
 Agglomeration processes can be initiated in this form.
 If agglomeration is to be avoided, then the distance between the powder particles must be increased.
 This can be achieved if the powder particles are coated with a flow aid.